Blog

 Analyses on typical homes show payback ranges from under 10 years in good markets to several decades in poor ones, even with tax credits, so the math must match your roof and tariff, not a generic national average.

 Solar can still make sense for resilience or long term hedging even when the simple bill payback is longer, but you should list those reasons clearly so you know you are paying for more than pure savings.
+The solar upgrade hub covers how to decide when panels and batteries pay off, and the upgrade timing tool helps you slot solar into the right year relative to your other projects so capital does not collide.
+Windows tend to sit in the same "later, and for comfort more than payback" category; the windows upgrade hub compares replacement against cheaper air-sealing fixes.

 Step 5: pressure test your plan with simple math